mojaloop/documentation/docs/community/contributing/product-engineering-process.md

 1. Workstreams must have a clear and concise name which reflects their purpose.
 2. Workstreams must have a named individual as leader at all times; in some circumstances the workstream lead position may be shared by two individuals if neither has sufficient time to contribute.
-5. Workstreams must publish and maintain a description which explains their purpose, objectives and scope for each program increment on community central.
+3. Workstreams must publish and maintain a description which explains their purpose, objectives and scope for each program increment on community central.
-6. Workstreams must have a minimum of two named, active contributors.
+4. Workstreams must have a minimum of two named, active contributors.
-7. Workstreams must operate a minimum of one online meeting per week.
+5. Workstreams must operate a minimum of one online meeting per week.
     1. Workstream meetings should be considered open for other community members to observe.
     2. Workstream meetings should be recorded and recordings should be published publicly.
-8. Workstreams with more than two active contributors should operate a scrum style stand-up online meeting.
+6. Workstreams with more than two active contributors should operate a scrum style stand-up online meeting.
     1. Stand-up meetings should be daily, unless the volume of work is low, in which case a less frequent cadence may be acceptable.
-9. Workstreams must maintain a github repository containing all related documentation and work items.
+7. Workstreams must maintain a public github repository containing all related documentation and work items.
+8. Workstreams must adhere to all [Mojaloop design and code review processes](./design-review.md) before, during and after work has been completed.
-10. Workstreams must obtain and use a specific hashtag on community central when making posts.
+9. Workstreams must obtain and use a specific hashtag on community central when making posts.
-11. Workstreams must be reviewed by the Mojaloop Product Council before commencement of each program increment.
+10. Workstreams must be reviewed by the Mojaloop Product Council before commencement of each program increment.
     1. Workstream objectives must be aligned with the Mojaloop product roadmap.
     2. Workstream objectives must be aligned with the mission of the Mojaloop Foundation.